Aritra-Pal2006/legal/RENDER_DEPLOYMENT_GUIDE.md

 If you encounter build issues related to peer dependencies:

-1. Ensure the build command includes `--legacy-peer-deps`
+1. The project has been updated to use compatible versions of all dependencies
-2. Check that all dependencies are compatible with each other
+2. React has been downgraded to version 18.x for better compatibility
-3. Verify that react-pdf is version 10.1.0 or higher
+3. All packages now use versions that support React 18

 ### Runtime Issues